 Semi-autobiographical, the novel follows Plath’s alter-ego Esther Greenwood, a young writer fresh out of college, who is sent to New York after winning an all-expenses-paid internship at a prestigious magazine.
 She and eleven other girls are put up in a hotel and receive invitations to a whirlwind of glamorous events.
 In spite of this, Esther’s world remains grey and she cannot enjoy herself.
 ‘I was supposed to be having the time of my life,’ she says.

 Gradually, she spirals further into a mental breakdown.
 ‘The silence depressed me.
 It wasn’t the silence of silence.
 It was my own silence.’

-At age 30, she took her own life and, though much has been said of the darkness that engulfed her, Sylvia was also a bright, inquisitive person, who was endlessly curious about life and the world around her – and in her honesty, she is entirely relatable.
+At age 30 she took her own life.
+Though much has been said of the darkness that engulfed her, Sylvia was also a bright, inquisitive person, endlessly curious about life and the world around her.
+Through her honesty, she is entirely relatable.

-‘Not to be sentimental, as I sound,’ Syliva wrote in her Journals, ‘but why the hell are we conditioned into the smooth strawberry-and-cream Mother-Goose-world, Alice-in-Wonderland fable, only to be broken on the wheel..?’
+‘Not to be sentimental, as I sound,’ Sylvia wrote in her Journals, ‘but why the hell are we conditioned into the smooth strawberry-and-cream Mother-Goose-world, Alice-in-Wonderland fable, only to be broken on the wheel..?’

 Through it all, Sylvia wanted to rise above.

 ‘I saw my life branching out before me like the green fig-tree in the story,’ she also writes in The Bell Jar.

 ‘From the tip of every branch, a wonderful future beckoned and winked.
 One fig was a husband and a happy home and children, and another fig was a famous poet and another fig was a brilliant professor… and beyond and above these figs were many more figs I couldn’t quite make out.